JetBrains/amper/docs/Usage.md

-### Using Amper from the command line
+## Using Amper from the command line

-> Amper has a self-containing executable that can be downloaded using the standard OS tools.
+### Installation

 To use the Amper CLI, you need to download the Amper executable script to your project's root folder.
-The script is a small file that downloads and runs the actual Amper CLI distribution.
+The script is small file that downloads and runs the actual Amper CLI distribution, and serves as entry point for all Amper commands.

 Depending on your operating system, use one of the following commands to download the script:

 Linux/macOS:
 ```
 curl -fsSL -o amper "https://packages.jetbrains.team/maven/p/amper/amper/org/jetbrains/amper/cli/0.7.0-dev-2800/cli-0.7.0-dev-2800-wrapper?download=true" && chmod +x amper